Pathfinder - Unchained Rogue Talents Breakdown

 (Ex): Lasting poison was a trade-off with the old version; you got two attempts, but they were less likely to succeed.
 This is a clear improvement, and any poison-user should grab this as fast as they can get it.

-Ledge Walker (Ex): No actual improvements over the old version, but the wording is clarified significantly.
+(Ex): No actual improvements over the old version, but the wording is clarified significantly.
+Still very situational.

 (Sp): The original version's single user per day was the only thing holding it back.
 3/day would have been passable.
 5/day would have made this a go-to option.
 1 use per two levels means you can get as many as 10/day uses, so this is an absolutely fantastic option.
 Vanish is still a great option, and since you get so many uses you can justify picking up meta-SLA feats like Quicken Spell-like Ability.